DiganmeGiovanni/Migrations/README.md

 Where:
 - The `up/` directory will hold all your migrations scripts
-- The `down/` directory will hold all you rollback scripts
+- The `down/` directory will hold all your rollback scripts
-- The `migrations.yml` will be used for setup to tell to scriba how to access database
+- The `migrations.yml` will be used for setup to specify how to access database

 > You can use whatever name you want for your migration directories as long as
 > you specify the right paths in the config file